How To Get An Autistic Child To Sleep

 At one point the sleep problems were so damaging to my own health, that I contacted a sleep specialist at the hospital.

 They prescribed him all sorts of sleeping pills but not the one he would become addicted to.
+I found out many years later that many of these products can cause brain damage.
+Once again, I felt lost and alone.

-My son slept for 4 hours maximum at night.
+My son slept for a maximum of 4 hours at night.
 I tried to have very structured bedtime routines.
-I always sang the same songs and I put him to bed at the exact same time every night.
-He could fall asleep easily but after 2 hours he would wake up and he could stay awake for hours, before I finally succeeded in making my child sleep again.
-After ½ an hour he would wake up again.
-I started to make a wake schedule and sleep schedule to figure out if there was a pattern.
+I always sang the same songs, and I put him to bed at the exact same time every night.
+He could fall asleep easily, but after 2 hours, he would wake up, and he could stay awake for hours, before I finally succeeded in making my child sleep again.

-At one point I gave up.
-I knew that he could survive on only 4 hours of sleep during the night, but I couldn’t.
 As a single mom and running my own business, I was constantly walking around in a bubble, and I could have fallen asleep in 30 seconds if I allowed myself to do that.

 I knew it was time to put him into his own bed.